natkuhn/LetterCalc/README.md

 The "After rejection" delay is set to 1 millisecond because on some machines when it's set to 0 you can't see the digits flipping, which is the most fun part of the whole thing.
 Try setting it to 0, and if you still see the digits flip it will speed things up a bit.
+(Unfortunately, when there is no delay, the main thread "blocks" and the program will let you cancel or increase the delay while it is still running.)

 The "constraints" textbox allows you to fix certain letters with particular digit values.
 For example solving the puzzle `send+more=money` with `s=9 m=1` in the constraints box finds the solution faster and with many fewer tries; putting `s=9 m=2` finds no solutions.

+By default, the puzzles are solved in base 10, but the program will solve puzzles in any base up to 62, using digits `0`-`9`, letters `a`-`z`, and then capital letters `A`-`Z` as digits.

 More links for cryptarithms: